What Is a Clergy Abuse Lawsuit?

 Evidence is mounting against the Catholic Church as investigations continue and dioceses around the country release lists of credibly accused clergy.

-Information from various dioceses detail:
+Information from various dioceses details:

 - Names of known sexual abusers